 Improve Readability

 Readability is one of the most obvious website usability problems.
 If readability is an issue then there is a good chance that your visitors will abandon your site pretty quickly in other words you will lose potential customers and subscribers.
+You can learn more about how to make your site more readable and usable by following these readability guidelines.
+White space, proper paragraph formatting and displaying of lists using bullet points contribute towards making the text more readable.
+Design elements like the sidebar, banners and text boxes on your site can be placed in such a way that they do not distract users when they are going through your site.

 Know Your Audience

 Knowing your audience and the information that they will be looking for is the best place to start in terms of ensuring that the website is useable.
 Your job is to ensure that they are able to get to the information as easily as possible.
 This should be done in a couple of seconds or else they could hit the back button on their browser and be gone for good.
+Consider taking the time to analyse each of your site pages by asking the following questions:

 - Is it attractive to your audience